Discover the Benefits of Nursing Home Care

 Can residents in nursing homes maintain connections with the broader community?

 Yes, nursing homes offer community programs.
-They offer volunteer opportunities, intergenerational programs, and group visits.
+They have volunteer opportunities, intergenerational programs, and visits from groups.
 Residents can also go on outings and participate in community service.

 author avatar